Breast Augmentation: Types, Cost & Options

 How do I choose the right implant size?

 Size selection is the most important decision and should be based on your body measurements, not cup size alone.
 Key measurements: base width of breast (determines maximum implant diameter), tissue thickness (determines placement - over or under muscle), and chest wall dimensions.
-Most surgeons use 3D imaging and implant sizers during consultation.
+The [dual-plane technique](https://www.mayoclinic.org/tests-procedures/breast-augmentation/about/pac-20393178) (implant partially beneath the pectoralis major muscle) has become the dominant approach, accounting for over 60% of augmentations globally.
 The general rule: choose the size that achieves your desired projection while maintaining proportional harmony with your frame.
 Common sizes range from 200-400cc.

 Is breast augmentation safe?

-Breast augmentation is one of the most studied and safest elective surgical procedures.
-Complication rates: capsular contracture 5-10% (modern textured or polyurethane-coated implants reduce this to 1-3%), infection 1-2%, implant rupture 1% per year (silent for silicone - MRI monitoring recommended), asymmetry requiring revision 5-7%.
+Breast augmentation has been the most commonly performed cosmetic surgical procedure worldwide for over a decade, according to [ISAPS](https://www.isaps.org/discover/about-isaps/global-statistics/).
+Complication rates: capsular contracture (2-5% over 10 years), as reported by the [Cleveland Clinic](https://my.clevelandclinic.org/health/treatments/23369-breast-augmentation-surgery), infection 1-2%, implant rupture 1% per year (silent for silicone - MRI monitoring recommended), asymmetry requiring revision 5-7%.
 BIA-ALCL (breast implant-associated large cell lymphoma) is extremely rare (1 in 30,000) and predominantly associated with heavily textured macro-surface implants that are now largely discontinued.

 How long do breast implants last?